Yoga For Seniors Locator

 Many people believe that Yoga is an activity for young and flexible people.
-However, the benefits it offers make it an exceptional form of exercise for seniors too.
+However, the yoga for older adults offers a beneficial form of exercise.
 In combination with a healthy diet, yoga helps you remain mentally and physically sound for many years to come.

 (The map location below may be off when using a wireless carrier connection.
 In that case, use the search box above & enter your city.
 Ex: senior yoga classes portland or)

 Click on any of the map markers above to see location details & customer review ratings, as well as to get directions.